BadmWe/dspyt-webpage/dspyt/authors/dmitrii-fedotov.md

 instagram: "https://www.instagram.com/dmitry.fov/"
 github: "https://github.com/BadmWe/"
 title: "Dmitrii Fedotov - Dspyt DAO profile"
-description: "Hello, I'm Dmitrii Fedotov, a  tech innovator, excels in sports and programming.
+description: "Tech innovator, excels in sports and programming.
 Explore my journey in sports, tech, and blockchain at WebBadminton and Dspyt."
 ---

 Hello, I am Dmitrii Fedotov — a professional Spanish badminton player and the creative mind behind [WebBadminton platform](https://twitter.com/WebBadminton4u).
 My journey has been a unique blend of athleticism and technology, reflecting my passion for both sports and innovation.